 Erythronium is a genus of about 20 species in the Liliaceae family.
 Most of the species are from Western North America but there are also a few in eastern North America and Eurasia.
 They are woodland or mountain meadow plants enjoying humus rich but well drained soil.
 They bloom in the spring.
 Erythronium species and cultivars A-G are found on this page.

 Erythronium albidum Nuttall is native to the northeastern states where it grows in forest and scrub.
 It has small white flowers with a yellow throat and small light green leaves spotted reddish brown and spreads by stolons.
-Photos by John Lonsdale.
+First photo by Ian Young.
+Remaining photos by John Lonsdale.

 Erythronium americanum Ker-Gawler is found in moist woodland and on rocky wooded hillsides from southeastern Canada to Minnesota south to Texas.
 It has solitary flowers that are yellow flushed with brown, yellow inside with darker spots.
 The leaves are spotted in two shades of brown.
 It is stoloniferous.
 Photos by John Lonsdale.